znsio/specmatic-documentation/documentation/authoring_contracts.md

 }
 ```

 There are many unnecessary headers being declared in the contract and stubbed out as well.
-Qontract just puts outputs it finds, leaving it you to decide what's important and what isn't.
+Specmatic just puts outputs it finds, leaving it you to decide what's important and what isn't.

 So here's an improved version of the above contract without the unnecessary headers: